Back to Blog

 Overpouring is not a discipline problem.
 It is a visibility problem.
 When you can clearly see which bottles are losing money, which shifts have the highest variance, and which items are being overused, everything changes.
 Staff becomes more aware.
 Managers make better decisions.
 Profit stops leaking.

-The fastest path to fixing it is variance-based tracking that runs automatically after every count cycle — not a spreadsheet you build once and never trust again.
+The fastest path to fixing it is variance-based tracking that runs automatically after every count cycle, not a spreadsheet you build once and never trust again.
 That visibility also feeds directly into your ability to reduce your liquor cost percentage to a target range and hold it there.

-The most effective overpouring prevention is not catching people after the fact — it is making the cost of each pour visible and understood before the shift starts.
+The most effective overpouring prevention is not catching people after the fact.
+It is making the cost of each pour visible and understood before the shift starts.

 Want to Stop Losing Money to Overpouring?